CiscoDevNet/sastre/README.md

 This is to prevent the shell from interpreting special characters that could be part of the pattern provided.

-Matching done by the --regex is un-anchored.
-That is, unless anchor marks are provided (e.g. ^ or $), the pattern matches if present anywhere in the string.
+Matching done by --regex is un-anchored.
+That is, unless anchor marks are provided (e.g. ^ or $), the specified pattern matches if present anywhere in the string.
 In other words, this is a search function.

-The regular expression syntax is described here: https://docs.python.org/3/library/re.html
+The regular expression syntax supported is described in https://docs.python.org/3/library/re.html

 ### Logs